PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 4. Save the changes you made!

 !!! tip
      Use ''Use preset sun location'' if you want to save the suns location in the preset.
-If you dont want the preset to change your suns location then leave the box unchecked.
+If you don't want the preset to change your suns location then leave the box unchecked.